7 All-Inclusive Resorts with the Best Food

 Baja California’s Grand Velas Los Cabos is an all-inclusive with an impressive food focus (Photo: Grand Velas)

-With a world-class kid’s club, baby concierge, and a stunning beach, Grand Velas Los Cabos is a popular resort for families.
-It’s located in Mexico’s up-and-coming culinary hotspot, Baja California.
-With so much unspoiled coastline, it’s no surprise a windfall of fresh fish is a big part of its culinary scene.
+With a world-class kid’s club, baby concierge, and a stunning beach, Grand Velas Los Cabos is a popular resort for families in Mexico’s up-and-coming culinary hotspot, Baja California.
+With so much unspoiled coastline, it’s no surprise a windfall of fresh fish is a big part of the resort’s culinary scene.
 The climate, with sunny days and breezy nights, is a springboard for growing luscious vegetables and fruit that the resort sources from nearby orchards and fertile farms.

 SOUTH OF THE BORDER: 13 Best Mexico All-Inclusive Resorts for Families

-There are a variety of global cuisines to indulge in on property, though Grand Velas takes special pride in its Mexican heritage.
-At Frida, guests enjoy traditional Mexican recipes with a contemporary twist, from red snapper in complex molcajete sauce to Cornish hen with a savory mole.
+There are a variety of global cuisines to indulge in here, though Grand Velas takes special pride in its Mexican heritage.
+At the on-site restaurant Frida, you’ll enjoy traditional Mexican recipes with a contemporary twist, from red snapper in complex molcajete sauce to Cornish hen with a savory mole.
 Tidbits of tangerine, nopal, and mint add zest and zing while accents of edible flowers take desserts to an Instagram-worthy level.
 For the truly adventurous, an edible insect degustation is available.
 Frida is a fine place to sample Baja’s noteworthy homegrown wines as well.
 A gorgeous setting and top-notch service guarantee a meal you won’t soon forget.

 3. Averill’s Flathead Lake Lodge